This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 3 tablespoons butter + 1 tablespoon olive oil
+- 1 tablespoon olive oil

-- 6-8 fresh garlic cloves, minced (we always use 8)
+- 6-8 garlic cloves minced (we always use 8)

-- 2 scallions, greens only (thinly sliced)
+- 2 scallions greens only (thinly sliced)

 - 1-2 tablespoons fish sauce